Frank Selee: Later life and legacy

 Selee managed the Pueblo Indians of the minor league Western League from 1906 to 1908.
 The team had a losing record each year and never finished higher than fifth place.
 In 1909, Selee died of consumption (tuberculosis) at the age of 49 in Denver, Colorado, and was interred at Wyoming Cemetery in Melrose, Massachusetts.

 In total, Selee had 1,284 victories in 2,180 games as a manager during his 16-year MLB career, with a winning percentage of .598.
-Twelve of his players went on be inducted into the Baseball Hall of Fame.
+Twelve of his players went on to be inducted into the Baseball Hall of Fame.
 Selee was noted for his ability to assess and hire talented players, which helped earn him five NL titles with the Beaneaters.
 He repeated the feat in Chicago, where he built the basis for the Cubs' later success by signing and developing the talents of Frank Chance, Joe Tinker, and Johnny Evers, among others.
 Baseball historian David Nemec wrote that Selee had "a flair for bending players acquired from here, there and everywhere.
 [He was] a master at putting together a team better than the sum of its parts."

 In 1999, Selee was elected to the Baseball Hall of Fame by the Veterans Committee for his achievements as a manager.
 According to his bio at the Hall of Fame, "Contrary to the rough tactics of rival clubs like the Baltimore Orioles, Selee encouraged his players to play a more civilized style.
 His teams surpassed brawnier opponents by hitting behind runners, employing the bunt and utilizing the double steal."
 Selee is one of only two people from New Hampshire to be inducted into the Hall of Fame; the other is Carlton Fisk, who was enshrined in 2000.

 Selee appeared as a character in the 1991 episode "Batter Up" of the animated Back to the Future series, which involved Marty McFly and the Brown children traveling back to 1897 to help one of Marty's ancestors, a player for the Beaneaters, to improve his game.
 Selee was portrayed without his well-known mustache.